-One of the recipes I miss eating a lot in a restaurant is Chicken Pot Pie.
-I worked on this recipe a long time before I was happy with it.
+It took a long time and many nights of eating Chicken Pot Pie before I was happy with the results.
 I started off making a white sauce with water, then went to soy milk and finally arrived at what I think is the best option- coconut milk.
 Coconut milk gives the sauce the richest flavor, creamiest texture and whitest look.
 The crust is another story.
 My recipe for Pot Pie dough is too dense to be used for pies.
 It is perfect for covering pot pie casseroles and locking in the heat.
-Your casserole will retain its steamy heat for at least 20 minutes after being removed from the oven.
+Your Pot Pie will stay tongue burning hot for at least 20 minutes after being removed from the oven.
 If you choose to use packaged puff pastry, it will be delicious; but will not retain the heat the same way.
 It also tends to get a little moister on top than my home made dough does.
 In either case, the filling is delicious and your guests will be thrilled to partake of this old fashioned comfort food.

 Note: My daughter is vegetarian; and since the original writing of this recipe, my son in law became pescatarian and and my grandson dabbles in not eating meat.
 Consequently, I don’t use the water I boiled the chicken in to steam the vegetables and I don’t use it to make the sauce.
 I use lightly salted water to steam the vegetables and use that cooking liquid and some vegetable broth, if needed, for the sauce.
 I remove enough vegetables to make my daughter’s pie and then mix the rest with the cubed chicken.
 Trying to make everyone happy!